|

 <Hello Lori, Lynn here today!>

-Recently I have noticed this interesting bright orange organism in my 30
+Recently I have noticed this interesting bright orange organism in my 30 gallon SW reef tank.

 <Neat>

-It is attached to the inside crevice of my live rock and has a long tube
+It is attached to the inside crevice of my live rock and has a long tube coming out.
+I tried to research tube worms, corals and even sponges, but have located nothing that totally describes what I am seeing.

-It seems to extend a sweeper tentacle most of the time, which I believe is
+It seems to extend a sweeper tentacle most of the time, which I believe is evident in the photo I am sending.

-Sorry for the hermit crab that's in the way.... he just would not move for a
+Sorry for the hermit crab that's in the way.... he just would not move for a better photo!

 <Heee!
-There’s always at least one “camera hog” in everyone’s tank!>
+There's always at least one 'camera hog' in everyone's tank!>

 Any insight on this very intriguing addition to my tank would be welcomed.

 <They are indeed an intriguing addition!
-For more information, please see
+For more information, please see the following links:

 http://reefkeeping.com/issues/2005-01/rs/index.php